Journalist | Media Maven | Educator

-His other reporting at CIR has won a regional Emmy in Public Affairs for a documentary showing that the sheriff of Los Angeles County secretly experimented with high-altitude surveillance technology.
-He has also won a National Headliner Award for reporting on deadly accidents in the Coast Guard and shared in a Tom Renner Award from Investigative Reporters and Editors for collaborative work with the Chauncey Bailey Project, which investigated the killing of a prominent African American newspaper editor in Oakland.
+His other reporting has won a regional Emmy in Public Affairs for a documentary showing that the sheriff of Los Angeles County secretly experimented with high-altitude surveillance technology.
+Schulz additionally won a National Headliner Award for reporting on deadly accidents in the Coast Guard and shared in a Tom Renner Award from Investigative Reporters and Editors for collaborative work with the Chauncey Bailey Project, which investigated the killing of a prominent African American newspaper editor in Oakland.

-Schulz has reported stories for NPR, PBS, Wired.com, Newsweek, The Dallas Morning News, Chicago Tribune, San Francisco Chronicle, Houston Chronicle and others.
+Schulz has reported stories for NPR, PBS, Wired.com, Newsweek, The Dallas Morning News, Chicago Tribune, San Francisco Chronicle, Houston Chronicle, and others.
 Before CIR, Schulz was a staff writer at the San Francisco Bay Guardian and Urban Tulsa Weekly.
-Schulz completed his undergraduate journalism degree at the University of Kansas in 2003 and a graduate journalism degree from the University of Texas in 2018.
+He received an undergraduate journalism degree from the University of Kansas in 2003 and a graduate journalism degree from the University of Texas in 2018.